hemanth/functional-programming-jargon/readme.md

 Object.freeze({name: 'John', age: 30}) // The `freeze` function enforces immutability.
 (a) => a
 ```
-Note that the value-containing structures defined below such as [Functor](#functor), [Monad](#monad) etc. are themselves values.
+Note that value-containing structures such as [Functor](#functor), [Monad](#monad) etc. are themselves values.
 This means, among other things, that they can be nested within each other.

 ---